Legislation Status Report

 Support/Amend 3

-SB 82 (HB 765)LinkCriminal Law - Counterfeiting and Possession of Counterfeit Lease - Penalty
+SB 82 (HB 765)LinkCriminal Law - Counterfeiting and Possession of Counterfeit Lease of Real Property - Penalty

 Watson

-Prohibiting a person with the intent to defraud another from creating, aiding in the creation of, or possessing a counterfeit lease or rental agreement; etc.
+Prohibiting a person with the intent to defraud another from creating, aiding in the creation of, or possessing a counterfeit lease of real property or rental agreement relating to real property; etc.

 Tue 1/27 1:00 PM